 Wellbeing Award for Schools

-We are currently working towards the Wellbeing Award for School’s Award.
+In June 2020 we achieved our Wellbeing Award for Schools.
 This whole school award focusses on ensuring effective practice and provision is in place, promoting the emotional wellbeing and mental health of the whole school community.
-The award has an emphasis on embedding a culture where mental health is seen as the responsibility of all.
+The award has an emphasis on embedding a culture where mental health is seen as the responsibility of all and where we understand how best to support everyone in the school’s community.